-Quick overview of what to do and the earliest personnel may return to work, if you had: Symptoms WITHOUT a If you are NOT COVID-19 vaccinated: GET TESTED.
-Without a test, the Business must treat you COVID-19 test (answered YES as being positive for COVID-19 and prohibit you from entering for at least 10 calendar days. to Question 1) If it has been at least 2 weeks since you completed your COVID-19 vaccination: Talk to a healthcare provider to determine when you can return to work and if you need a COVID-19 test.
-A positive COVID-19 test You can return to work: WITH symptoms (answered 10 days after first onset of symptoms, AND YES to Question 2) You have improvement of symptoms, AND You have had no fever for over 24 hours without taking fever-reducing medicine A positive COVID-19 test You can return to work 10 days after the day your COVID-19 test was collected as long as you WITHOUT symptoms have no symptoms. (answered YES to Question 2) "Close contact" with anyone GET TESTED, ideally 6 days or more after your last contact with the person with COVID-19. with COVID-19 during their You can return to work 10 days after your last close contact with the person with COVID-19 contagious period (answered UNLESS: YES to Question 3) Your COVID-19 test is positive (see boxes above for positive COVID-19 test) OR You develop symptoms (GET TESTED if you develop symptoms) OR You work in a jail, long term care facility, shelter, or dormitory (you cannot return to work until 14 days after your last close contact-check with your employer whether there are staffing shortages that may change this duration)
+Quick overview of what t o do and the earliest personnel may return to work, if you had: Symptoms WITHOUT a COVID-19 test GET TESTED.
+Without a test, the Business must treat you as being positive for COVID- (answered YES to Question 1) 19 and prohibit you from entering for at least 10 calendar days.
+A positive COVID-19 test WITH You can return to work: symptoms (answered YES to Question 2) 10 days after first onset of symptoms, AND You have improvement of symptoms, AND You have had no fever for over 24 hours without taking fever-reducing medicine A positive COVID-19 test WITHOUT You can return to work 10 days after the day your COVID-19 test was collected as symptoms (answered YES to Question 2) long as you have no symptoms.
+"Close contact" with anyone with GET TESTED, ideally 6 days or more after your last contact with the person with COVID-19 during their contagious COVID-19. period (answered YES to Question 3) You can return to work 10 days after your last close contact with the person with COVID-19 UNLESS: Your COVID-19 test is positive (see boxes above for positive COVID-19 test) OR You develop symptoms (GET TESTED if you develop symptoms) OR You work in a jail, long term care facility, shelter, or dormitory (you cannot return to work until 14 days after your last close contact-check with your employer whether there are staffing shortages that may change this duration)